mrrfv/MSI-GV62-7rd-Hackintosh-OpenCore/README.md

 ## What doesn't work (and limitations)

 - The NVIDIA GPU is disabled in macOS, only integrated graphics are available (unfixable).
+To help conserve battery, it's automatically disabled when you're on macOS.
+- External monitors (VGA, DisplayPort not tested)

 ## Untested